MicrosoftDocs/powerapps-docs/articles/guided-learning/learning-introducing-powerapps.md

 ## The Parts of PowerApps
 PowerApps consists of components to create, share, and administer apps; and components to run those apps.
 You create apps in  **PowerApps Studio for web**  or  **PowerApps Studio for Windows**, using the **data connections** that your app requires.
 You use **web.powerapps.com** to configure and manage data connections and on-premises gateways, and to work with the Common Data Service, which we will cover in a later section.
 After you create an app, you often share it to **Microsoft AppSource**, and administer it in the **admin center**.

-You run apps in a browser from **Microsoft Dynamics 365** or by using **PowerApps Mobile**, which is available for iOS and Android devices.
+You run apps in a browser from **Microsoft Dynamics 365** or by using **PowerApps Mobile**, which is available for Windows, iOS, and Android devices.

 We will follow this flow of creating, sharing, administering, and running apps as we go through the rest of PowerApps Guided Learning.